-GOVERNOR’S OFFICE NEWS RELEASE: State’s Bond Outlook improves rating, paving way for Ige administration’s first General Obligation Bond salePosted on Oct 13, 2015 in Latest News, Newsroom, Press Releases
+GOVERNOR’S OFFICE NEWS RELEASE: State’s Bond Outlook improves rating, paving way for Ige administration’s first General Obligation Bond salePosted on Oct 13, 2015 in Latest Department News, Newsroom, Office of the Governor Press Releases

 (HONOLULU) – Governor Ige’s office today announced that Moody’s Investors Service (Moody’s) improved the outlook on its rating of State of Hawaii general obligation (G.O.) bonds from stable to positive.
 The positive change and rating assignment of Aa2 to an upcoming estimated $750 million bond sale recognizes the restoration of state reserves and proactive measures taken to reduce unfunded liabilities pertaining to pension and health benefits.
 The state’s strong bond ratings and improved outlook from Moody’s should allow the state to reduce costs to taxpayers.